-As the name implies, a screen shot (also known as a screen grab, screen capture, or print screen) is a snapshot or digital image of whatever is on your display, be it a computer, tablet, or mobile phone.
-The resulting image is then saved locally on your device.
+A screenshot (also known as a screengrab, screen capture, or print screen) is a snapshot or digital image of whatever is on your display, be it a PC, tablet, or mobile phone.
+The resulting image is then saved locally on your computer.

 Being able to do a screenshot is a vital skill in today’s digital world.
 Be it for school, office work, or personal reasons, knowing how to do this quickly will save you time and money.

 This tutorial is for those new to using computers, such as young students and maybe even some working professionals.
 There are different methods you can use, but here, we listed the easiest ways to do it.

-How to do a quick screen shot on your PC
+How to do a quick screenshot on your PC / computer

 There are multiple ways to do a screenshot on your Windows PC.
 Here, we’re tackling the quickest and easiest ways to do it.